altercation/OLD-ethanschoonover.com-original/pages/colophon.md

 ---
 title: Colophon
-subtitle: About Ethan Schoonover and the tools used to build this site
+description: About Ethan Schoonover and the tools used to build this site
 author: Ethan Schoonover
 tags:
 colors: light orange